DAGWorks-Inc/burr/examples/pytest/README.md

 also log this to a file, or a database, etc. for further inspection and record keeping, or combining it with open source frameworks [mlflow](https://mlflow.org) and using their [evaluate functionality](https://mlflow.org/docs/latest/llms/llm-evaluate/index.html).

+Note (1): if you want to build your own way to aggregate, you can see another way using a very simple fixture in `conftest.py`.

-Note: we can also combine `results_bag` with ``pytest.mark.parametrize`` to run the same test with different inputs and expected outputs:
+Note (2) : we can also combine `results_bag` with ``pytest.mark.parametrize`` to run the same test with different inputs and expected outputs:

 ```python
 import pytest